-Prior to the start of the academic year, students receive an estimate of the costs of learning materials on request.
+1. Prior to the start of the academic year, students receive an estimate of the costs of learning materials on request; note though that costs also depend on the study path of an individual student.

 1. To acquire credits for activities abroad, the student must make individual agreements with the course director of the Master Design.
 The team of tutors determines the conditions under which this is possible.